Organa-DNA/dna/_docs/economic-model.md

 And suppose Sandy gets famous for her specialty skills in reinventing organisations, and manages to land a $200/hour gig at Company Y. Sandy still works 100 hours per month (reserving the rest of her time for hobby projects, fun and family).

 That means Sandy will earn in about $240,000, and the Organa contribution would be $24,000.
 That's way past the $15,000 ceiling, and we haven't even taken the fixed contribution of $250/month into account.
-The point of having a ceiling is to make sure the cost of being at Organa doesn't get out of hand for the highest paid consultants.
+The point of having a ceiling is to make sure the cost of being at Organa doesn't get out of hand for the highest paid advisers.

 Sandy shares in Slack that anticipates hitting the ceiling in a particular month, so for the remaining months she makes no further contributions.
 Instead, Sandy keeps 100% of what she earns.
 Simple.